SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

-However, when a train is delayed, its status is ``.Delayed(Int)``, which stores an associated ``Int`` value representing the extent of the delay in minutes.
+However, when a train is delayed, its status is ``.Delayed(Int)``, which stores an associated ``Int`` value representing the extent of the delay in minutes:

 .. testcode:: patternMatchingEnumeration